Cross Categorical Teacher Preparation (Cross Cat) Program

 Unique Cross Categorical K-12 Special Education Program Offerings to Students

 * Cohort Model

 The Cross Categorical K-12 Special Education program is organized around a cohort model.
-Students enter as a cohort twice a year, in the Fall and Spring semesters, and process through the coursework and practica/internship experiences as a group.
+Students enter as a cohort in the fall semester and process through the coursework and practica/internship experiences as a group.
 Small cohort sizes allow students to develop close working/mentoring relationships with each other and with the program faculty.
 This model of admission and program operations provides maximum support to students within each cohort and facilitates the building of preprofessional linkages and networks.
 These networks provide lateral support and assistance to students throughout the program as well as post graduation and during the first year/induction period for new teachers.